mrvictoru/LLM/README.md

 - if you want to start a python environment with llama-cpp-python installed, run the following: sudo docker compose -f docker-compose-python.yml up

+- **For the graphrag implementation, use the following: sudo docker compose -f docker-compose-server-graph.yml up

 Notebook:
 testresponse.ipynb -> for testing response with ther server

 agent_test.ipynb -> for test running ReAct agent

 langchain_sql_test.ipynb -> for test running langchain TEXT2SQL workflow

+testllmgraph.ipynb -> for test running the my custom index and query process (with vector search and graphrag global search)